 Every year millions of patents are issued worldwide.
 Of these, only 3% actually make money for the owner.
 Businesses create IP, such as patents, to protect their competitive advantage.
 But protecting them is expensive and does not generate any direct returns.
-To monetise your patent investements, a solid patent commercialization strategy is a must.
+To monetize your patent investments, a solid patent commercialization strategy is a must.

 Having a strategy will help beat the odds by effectively navigating market, competitive, regulatory and infringement threats.
 But a strategy is only as good as the insight driving it.
 Without deep insights into the technology/invention and the market, customer, competitive, and patent landscape, developing a successful patent commercialization strategy is next to impossible.